 To give you a quick rundown on the changes to the website, the main purpose was to raise the visibility of the content that can help partners thrive with our program.

-One of the most-trafficked areas on the previous website was the Partner Success Portal, which included links to Deals, Promotions, as well as ways for developers to more tightly integrate with eBay through APIs, Adobe DMP, and Monotote.
+One of the most-trafficked areas on the previous website was the Partner Success Portal, which included links to Deals, Promotions, as well as ways for developers to more tightly integrate with eBay through APIs, and Adobe DMP.
 Now all of those areas are easier to find throughout the Solutions pages.